 Arctic National Wildlife Refuge

-Perhaps the most high-profile endangered sacred place in North America is Alaska’s Arctic National Wildlife Refuge — however, it is not widely identified as sacred.
+Perhaps the most high-profile endangered sacred place in North America is Alaska’s Arctic National Wildlife Refuge is considered sacred by the Gwich’in.
 The refuge is at the center of a loud controversy over oil drilling and environmental regulations, while the native people in the area attempt to make their perspectives heard.
 Gwich’in activist Norma Kassi explains: “The relationship between the Gwich’in and the caribou is not one of convenience; it is one of necessity.
 A healthy Porcupine Caribou Herd is necessary for the continued survival of the Gwich’in culture.”

 The Land and Its People